-- Killer Squirrel: He may look cute, but he is a trickster and loves seeing and even starting conflicts.
+- Killer Rabbit: He may look cute, but he is a trickster and loves seeing and even starting conflicts.

 - No Pronunciation Guide: The "-r" suffix in his name is a holdover of Old Norse orthography, and would normally be dropped or at least treated as silent.
 Doesn't stop all references, both in-game and by Word of God, from actively pronouncing it.

 - Shock and Awe: Dash wreathes him in lightning, and his acorns also surge with it.

 - Shout-Out: "That's the second-biggest <object> I've ever seen!" was a common sentence in the series Get Smart and Monkey Island.